9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 runtime.

-Similarly, when we match on the `N` constructor in a pattern, we coerce an expression from type `NewtypeInt` to `Int`, but again there\'s no overhead involved at runtime.
+Similarly, when we match on the `N` constructor in a pattern, we coerce an expression from type `NewtypeInt` to `Int`, but again there's no overhead involved at runtime.
 ::::

 ### Summary: the three ways of naming types

-Here\'s a brief recap of Haskell\'s three ways to introduce new names for types.
+Here's a brief recap of Haskell's three ways to introduce new names for types.

 -   The `data` keyword introduces a truly new albegraic data type.